overviewer/Minecraft-Overviewer/docs/signs.rst

 ``icon``
     Optional.
 Specifies the icon to use for POIs in this group.
 If omitted, it defaults to a signpost icon.

+``createInfoWindow``
+    Optional.
+Specifies wether or not the icon displays a spezial info window on click.
+Defaults to true

 Generating the POI Markers